• Skip to primary navigation

 • Boil milk in a heavy-bottomed pot.
 Once the milk starts boiling, add chopped nuts and raisins.
 Cook nuts in milk for 15 minutes on low heat.
 Keep stirring in between so that the milk doesn't stick to the bottom of the pot.

 • Once the milk starts thickening, add roasted vermicelli.
-Mix well and cook for another 10-12 minutes.
+Mix and cook for another 10-12 minutes.
 Turn off the heat.

 • Add sugar and cardamom powder.
 Mix.